Abel-Solutions/Abel.PropertyInjection/README.md

 }
 ~~~

-With property injection, that block of code is replaced with:
+With property injection, the above block of code can be replaced with:

 ~~~
 [Inject]